JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Setup
 Everything should work out of the box after a successful import.
-If however you want to validate that everything is set up correctly or you want to change for example the active [Monitoring UI Controller](#ui-controller), the following steps will walk you through that process.
+If however you want to validate that everything is set up correctly or you want to change for example the active [Monitoring UI Controller](#ui-controller), the following steps will guide you through that process.

 + Open the settings by navigating to (menu: Tools > Monitoring > Settings).
 + Ensure that both ```Enable Monitoring``` and ```Open Display On Load``` are set to ```true```.